-Figure 6-39.
+Figure 6- 43.
 Port Security Settings and Table window

 Parameter Description Unit Choose the Switch ID number of the Switch in the switch stack to be modified.
 From/To A consecutive group of ports may be configured starting with the selected port.
-Admin State This pull-down menu allows you to enable or disable Port Security (locked MAC address table for the selected ports).
+Admin State This pull-down menu allows the user to enable or disable Port Security (locked MAC address table for the selected ports).
 Max.
-Addr (0-64) The number of MAC addresses that will be in the MAC address forwarding table for the selected switch and group of ports.
-Mode This pull-down menu allows you to select how the MAC address table locking will be implemented on the Switch, for the selected group of ports.
-The options are: Permanent - The locked addresses will not age out after the aging timer expires.
+Learning Addr.
+(0-64) The number of MAC addresses that will be in the MAC address forwarding table for the selected switch and group of ports.
+Mode This pull-down menu allows the option of how the MAC address table locking will be implemented on the Switch, for the selected group of ports.
+The options are: Permanent - The locked addresses will only age out after the Switch has been reset.
 DeleteOnTimeout - The locked addresses will age out after the aging timer expires.
-DeleteOnReset - The locked addresses will not age out until the Switch has been reset.
+DeleteOnReset - The locked addresses will not age out until the Switch has been reset or rebooted.